 Check prices at your local bakeries to see how much comparable items cost.

-- Keep things affordable, and try to have a range of prices so anyone can purchase a cookie or a muffin.
+- Keep things affordable, and try to have a range of prices from $1 up so anyone can purchase a cookie or a muffin.

 - Sell more items by pricing things in groups: “3 chocolate chip cookies for $2” or “Cupcakes $2 each or 3 for $5.”
 This will entice people to spend more money.